 Andrew J. Gallagher, Ph.D.

-I have been teaching ESL (English as a Second Language) for almost 30 years.
+I have been teaching ESL (English as a Second Language) for more than 30 years.
 After finishing a degree in Anthropology, I served two years as a Peace Corps volunteer in Benin, West Africa, where I developed a passion for teaching.
 Returning to the States, I obtained Master’s degrees in Adult Education and Linguistics, and later a Ph.D. in English.
 I currently teach classes in ESL, ABE (Adult Basic Education) and GED (General Education Development) at a Walla Walla Community College in southeastern Washington State.

-I am happily married with two wonderful children.
 When I am not teaching or writing, I love to be involved with music.
 I play guitar and sing whenever I can.
 I have been a singer, board member and past president of our local choral society.
 I also do small woodworking projects when I have the time.
 Otherwise I enjoy spending time with family and friends.

 I’d love to hear feedback about this blog from fellow educators and linguists.
 Feel free to leave a comment here or email me at email@example.com.